-#1 Updated by keMoN almost 6 years ago
+#1 Updated by keMoN about 6 years ago

 I agree with Mateos that terrain creation in FATE is far easier.
 This is primarily due to the fact that you can draw your terrain freely with the 3 dimensional arrow-set you’re provided with, instead of having predefined hills that you need to move around and modify in width/height.

 On the attached fate-shot you can see what I mean with the "3 dimensional arrow-set".
 This should DEFINITELY be implemented in the new EasyGen!